 How to Wash and Chop Fresh Herbs

-A sharp knife or a food processor with a sharp blade is best as a dull blade will bruise your herbs and turn the leaves black instead of their vibrant green.
-A good sharp every day chef knife is a worthwhile investment for your kitchen as you can use it for so many things.
+A sharp knife or a food processor with a sharp blade is best, as a dull blade will bruise your herbs and turn the leaves black instead of their vibrant green.
+A good sharp every-day chef knife is a worthwhile investment for your kitchen as you can use it for many things.

-Sharp herb scissors can also be used on your herbs and will allow you to still cut uniform size pieces.
+Sharp herb scissors can also be used on your herbs and will allow you to cut uniform-sized pieces quickly.

-Chopping herbs as finely as possible will maximize their flavor as it releases more of their oils and fragrance.
-Chopping herbs just before adding them to your dish is best as delicate herbs like parsley and cilantro will lose their aroma quickly.
+Chopping herbs as finely as possible will maximize their flavor as it releases more of their oils and fragrances.
+Chopping herbs just before adding them to your dish is best, as delicate herbs like parsley and cilantro will lose their aroma quickly.

 Final Tips for How to Cook with Herbs

-Let’s talk about a few extra tips that you may find helpful in the kitchen.
+Let’s talk about a few extra tips you may find helpful in the kitchen.

 best quick-reference tips for cooking with herbs: